 3. A short paper (approx. 3000-3500 words, to be handed in after the course).

 Participation in the OSK/Vereniging Rembrandt ResMA Summer School is open to all students enrolled in a Research Master Program or PhD program at a Dutch University.
 The number of participants is limited to 15.
 ResMA students have precedence over PhD candidates.
 OSK students have precedence over students from another research school.

-Deadline for application is 30 November 2018.
-Students will be informed about admittance no later than 12 December 2018.
+Deadline for application is 1 March 2019.
 Students are expected to attend all seminars and lectures and read and analyze texts in advance.

 Credits: 6 EC, to receive after delivering a successful paper and participation.
 Students have to check with their home university whether the transfer of credits for this course is accepted.
 OSK will provide a testimonial of work load, grade and EC.